sap-tutorials/sap-build-apps/tutorials/codejam-events-process-8/codejam-events-process-8.md

 primary_tag: software-product>sap-build
 ---

-# 8 - Create Action to Get Data from S/4HANA
+# 8 - Create Action to Get Data from SAP S/4HANA Cloud

 <!-- description --> Create an action project for defining the API call for retrieving additional data about the business partner, who ID was sent in the event.